audstav/oppiadocstest/docs/source/keyconcepts.rst

 .. note::
    * If a skill is not assigned to a subtopic, students will not be able to practice that skill.
-   * If a subtopic is not created for a topic, students will not be able to practice the topic.
+   * If a topic contains no subtopics, students will not be able to practice the topic.

 .. figure:: /images/Subtopic.png
    :alt: Subtopic hierarchy